wirl-ice/iceberg-tracking-beacon-database/standardization/README.md

 APRIL 2018: This function is not working.
 Commented out for now.
 5. Necessary packages are listed between Lines 31-44 of BeaconProcessing.R.
 Please load these if they are not already on your system.

-To add another beacon type, you must:
+### Adding support for new beacon types:

-1. Create a new function script to standardize the raw csv data to the standardized format (see Canatec2csv, ArgosCALIB2csv, etc. for templates)
+1. Create a new function script to standardize the raw CSV data to the standardized format (see Canatec2csv, ArgosCALIB2csv, etc. for templates)
 2. Add this function to the sourced functions in BeaconProcessing.R (line 58)
 3. Add this function to script 'raw2csv.R', along with the appropriate 'if' statement (e.g., if (beaconType == "Canatec") {